 10. Using the Wrong File Format or Name

-The Mistake: Sending "Resume.docx" which may render differently on the recruiter's computer, or "MyResume_FINAL_v3_updated.pdf".
+The Mistake: Sending a .docx file that may render differently on the recruiter's computer, or a messy file name like "MyResume_FINAL_v3_updated.pdf".

 The Reality: A .docx file can have broken formatting.
 A messy file name looks unprofessional and gets lost in a recruiter's downloads folder.